Feds spread $1 billion for tree plantings among US cities to reduce extreme heat and benefit health

 Other grant recipients include some of the nation's largest cities, such as New York, Houston and Los Angeles, and much smaller communities, such as Tarpon Springs, Florida, and Hutchinson, Kansas.

-Brenda Mallory, chair of the White House Council on Environmental Quality, planned to join Vilsack at the Iowa event.
+Brenda Mallory, chair of the White House Council on Environmental Quality, joined Vilsack at the Iowa event.
 She told reporters earlier that many communities have lacked access to nature and that all the tree grants would benefit marginalized and underrepresented communities.

 “Everyone should have access to nature,” Mallory said.
 “Urban forests can really play a key role in ensuring both that access but also increasing the climate resilience of communities, helping reduce extreme heat and making communities more livable.”